-- Coaches will NOT provide transportation to and from practices or contests. - We do not pay for travel cost.
-When traveling, players must stay in the hotel and room with team members. - Schedules may on occasion require early departures and an interruption in the academic day.
+- Coaches will NOT provide transportation to and from practices or contests. - We do not pay for travel expenses associated with team travel.
+Expenses will be divided among players included on the trip. - When traveling, players must stay in the hotel and room with team members. - Schedules may on occasion require early departures and an interruption in the academic day.
 For away games only, student-athletes will be dismissed at 2:45 p.m.
 On occasion, they may need to be dismissed earlier if they are traveling a farther distance. - Coaches will determine an appropriate standard of dress consistent with the student handbook and duration and nature of the trip. - Coaches in charge of students traveling as members of interscholastic teams should expect behavior consistent with all activities conducted by the school.
 School policy, as defined in the student handbook, is in effect throughout any off-campus activity sponsored by the school.
 Any deviation from norms of behavior outlined in the handbook should be acknowledged immediately by the coach and reported to the athletic director. - Students must be in good standing academically and have no missing assignments to attend an out of town game resulting in missing class time.